questionMrk/LLD/README.md

 3. No Liability: We are not responsible for consequences arising from your actions while using the Service.
 Violations of this Code are solely your responsibility.

-4. Reporting Violations: Please report any violations of this Code of Conduct to us at [Your Email Address].
+4. Reporting Violations: Please report any violations of this Code of Conduct.

 5. Changes to the Code: This Code of Conduct may be updated periodically.
 Please review it regularly for any changes.